agentheath/portfolio/_drafts/full_versions/documentation_analytics_full.md

 # Stable Human Doc Traffic & Changing Consumption Patterns

 Despite the dramatic rise in AI-driven consumption in the synthetic model, human doc traffic remains stable, with **172,400 hits in Month 1 compared to 174,300 hits in Month 9**.
 This illustrates how the rise in AI retrievals can be additive, rather than simply cannibalizing human readership.
 The knowledge base is being used more broadly, not just differently.
-Aggregate documentation consumption and utilization is growing rapidly, even as human readership remains stable.
+Aggregate documentation consumption and utilization are growing rapidly, even as human readership remains stable.

 # Docs & Internal Knowledge Platform Drive AI Assistant RAG